Ford Mustang Mach-E: Trim levels

 In the U.S., the Mustang Mach-E is available in four distinct trim levels: base Select, mid-level California Route 1 Edition, well-equipped Premium, and performance-oriented GT.
 A limited-production First Edition trim was also available at launch for the 2021 model year, and was based on the Premium trim.
 A GT Performance Package is also available for the GT trim.

 The model was launched with two battery pack sizes and three power outputs.
-The entry-level rear-wheel drive version is offered with either a 68 kWh battery pack driving a 266 hp motor or an 88 kWh extended battery pack driving a 290 hp motor.
+The entry-level rear-wheel drive version is offered with either a 75.7 kWh (68 kWh usable) battery pack driving a 266 hp motor or an 98.8 kWh (88 kWh usable) extended battery pack driving a 290 hp motor.
 Both battery packs have a claimed 0–60 mph time of 6.1 seconds or less and an EPA range of around 230 and 300 mi respectively.
-Both the SR and the ER models use the same Motors the output difference is due to the power from the battery.
-The larger 210 kW motor is used in the rear of all models with the smaller 50 kW motor used in the front of the AWD models (Select and Premium).
-The GT Performance gets the same 210 kW motor in both front and rear.
+The SR (Standard Range) and ER (Extended Range) models use the motors, but motor output differs due to the pack's differing power output limits.
+All models use a 210 kW rear motor, while eAWD models (Select and Premium) use an additional smaller 50 kW motor on the front axle.
+The GT Performance trim uses the same 210 kW motor in both front and rear.

-A dual-motor all-wheel-drive version is also offered with either the same 68 kWh battery pack driving a 266 hp motor, or the 88 kWh extended battery pack driving a 346 hp motor.
+A dual-motor all-wheel-drive version is also offered with either the same 75.7 kWh battery pack driving a 266 hp motor, or the 98.8 kWh extended battery pack driving a 346 hp motor.
 They have estimated EPA ranges of 211 and 270 mi, respectively.
 Testing by Edmunds Automotive indicated an actual range of 304 mi with the extended-range battery pack version; they said that "Every Tesla we've tested has failed to hit its EPA range estimate".
 Car and Driver achieved a 0–60 mph time of 5.1 seconds with the extended-range model.

-An all-wheel-drive GT trim is offered with the 88 kWh pack, producing 480 hp, a targeted 0–60 mph time of 3.8 seconds, and a targeted driving range of 250 mi.
+An all-wheel-drive GT trim is offered with the 98.8 kWh pack, producing 480 hp, a targeted 0–60 mph time of 3.8 seconds, and a targeted driving range of 250 mi.
 Edmunds's testing found that the Mach-E GT's peak acceleration is curtailed after 5 seconds of hard acceleration; Ford confirmed this.
 The GT trim's Unbridled Extend Mode attempts to ameliorate this limitation by increasing cooling and limiting peak motor output.

 The Mach-E GT Performance Edition was revealed on December 2, 2020.
 It is equipped with 20" alloy wheels with Pirelli tires, red Brembo calipers, and black accents on the bodywork.
 It is equipped with a 480 hp motor that can generate 634 lbft of torque, and has a range of 235 mi.